Updated July 12, 2024

 How to Repair Credit Yourself

 You can repair your credit in 7 steps.
 Steps 4 and 5 may seem intimidating, but there are ways to get it done.
-Read on.
+And if you need additional tools, using apps like Self can assist you in building credit while managing disputes.

 Can you fix really bad credit?